aaowens/PSID.jl/README.md

 # to not code missings, makePSID("user_input.json", codemissings = false)
 ```
 It will verify the required files exist and then construct the data.
 If successful, it will print `Finished constructing individual data, saved to output/allinds.csv` after about 5 minutes.

+This will use about 15 GB of RAM.
+It may not work on machines without much memory.

 ## The input JSON file
 The file passed to `makePSID` describes the variables you want.